OutlierVentures/ANVIL/README.md

 ## Debugging

-`indy.error.IndyError: ErrorCode.CommonInvalidStructure`
+Error: `indy.error.IndyError: ErrorCode.CommonInvalidStructure` or `indy.error.IndyError: ErrorCode.DidAlreadyExistsError`

 Fix:`rm ~/.indy_client` and re-run.

-Error: `indy.error.IndyError: ErrorCode.DidAlreadyExistsError`

-Fix:`rm ~/.indy_client`.
+The `CommonInvalidStructure` error (code 113) is a [known bug of Hyperledger Indy](https://chat.hyperledger.org/channel/indy-sdk?msg=YLPrdkLR8r6Hknkf4).
+A workaround is currently in place for ANVIL, which tears down the connection and asks actors to try again.

 Indy failures may be due to missing environment variables, see install.sh for variables.
 These may need to be set in `.bashrc` (non-login interactive shells) instead of `.bash_profile`.